 So, what is hair removal treatment?

-It’s a process that uses light energy to annihilate your hair follicles; completely killing it from its root.
+It’s a process that uses light energy to annihilate your hair follicles; completely killing them from its root.
 So the hair in that region won’t have the option to develop back.
 It will focus on any hair in the zone being dealt with, including ingrown hairs.
 It additionally assists with decreasing any staining that may exist in that region.

-But keep in mind- this is a long term process & may be expensive.
+But keep in mind- this is a long-term process & may be expensive.
 It can take a few medications to finish.
 One thing to likewise remember is that it can cause up to 90% of hair not to develop back, yet some hair will develop back in the territory.
 It will be lighter, better, and less perceptible than the hair that was there previously.

 Apply the Right Razor